-How does rewarding good performance lead to increased employee engagement?
+How does rewarding performance lead to increase employee engagement?

 Everyone responds well to praise.
 This is where rewarding good performance comes into play.
 Employers should not hesitate to compliment employees on a job well done during a webinar.
 Good work rewarding will inspire employees to continue to improve and get better at each task.

 Rewards also help to boost morale within employees.
 Employers do not need to wait until their employees finish their work to be rewarded.
 If employees show up early to work, mention that on the webinar and thank them.
 If employees stay late, thank them and reward them as well.